Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: Holographic Flow

 By applying the transformation rules in Table~\ref{tab:exampleds} to the on-shell action of AdS gravity~\eqref{action}, we obtain the on-shell action for dS gravity, multiplied by an imaginary factor $i$:

-The double Wick rotation implies that the partition function of AdS gravity corresponds to the Bunch-Davies wavefunction of dS gravity.
-Additionally, all quantities in the Wheeler-DeWitt equation for the AdS spacetime are mapped to their corresponding quantities in the Wheeler-DeWitt equation for the dS spacetime.
+Under the saddle point approximation, the double Wick rotation establishes that the wavefunction of AdS gravity, given by $\Psi = e^{-S_{\text{AdS}}}$, corresponds to the Bunch-Davies wavefunction of dS gravity, expressed as $\Psi_{\text{dS}} = e^{i S_{\text{dS}}}$.
 As a result, eqs.~\eqref{conicaltrs} and \eqref{hamiexpand} correspond to eqs.~\eqref{conicaltrsds} and \eqref{hamiexpandds}, respectively.
-Therefore, the trace flow equation in the dS/CFT can be directly derived by applying this rotation to the trace flow equation in the AdS/CFT.
+This means that the trace flow equation~\eqref{dstracec} in the dS/CFT can be directly derived by applying the double Wick rotation to the trace flow equation~\eqref{traceflow} in the AdS/CFT.
+At the same time, it should be noted that although we have linked the WDW constraints in dS spacetime with the WDW constraints in AdS spacetime through the double Wick rotation, the Hilbert space of dS quantum gravity may not be derived by the analytical continuation from that of AdS\footnote{Thanks to the referee for pointing out the limitations of the analytical continuation method here.}.
+This is because the radial wave functional in AdS spacetime obeys regularity at $r = 0$, fixing the asymptotic form at $r = \infty$ to the phase factor times the partition function of the CFT.
+This constraint does not apply in dS spacetime\cite{Chakraborty:2023yed,Cianfrani:2013oja,Chakraborty:2023los}.